Welcome to today's edition of the Rush 24-7 podcast.

 You're paying the price for your liberalism.

-Liberalism comes with a price tag, uh, and this year a lot of the people who discovered that price tag were were some of Obama's most enthusiastic supporters.
+And this year, a lot of the people who discovered that price tag were some of Obama's most enthusiastic supporters.

-You know, uh Obama is always going on about how it's not about big government, it's not about small government, it's about smarter government.
+You know, Obama is always going on about how it's not about big government, it's not about small government, it's about smarter government.

 And I think he has a hashtag for that, too.

-They come with this little hashtag he puts on his tweets.
+I think he, when he tweets these little, these, these incredible insights of his, they come with this little hashtag he puts on his tweets.

-So I think he, Benjamin Harrison may have had a hashtag.
+So I think he, Benjamin Harrison, may have had a hashtag.

-Uh, because that's his pose that it's not about ideology, it's not about left wing, it's not about right wing, it's just about all the greatest minds on the planet who've all got these advanced degrees from Harvard and Yale, and they've thought about these issues for years.
+But he may be the first ever president with a hashtag, which is hashtag smarter government, because that's his pose, that it's not about ideology, it's not about left-wing, it's not about right-wing, it's just about all the greatest minds on the planet who've all got these advanced degrees from Harvard and Yale, and they've thought about these issues for years.

-They've sat around in the faculty lounges of the most eminent citadels of learning, thinking great thoughts all their lives, and finally we have given them the keys to the car.
+They've sat around in the faculty lounges of the most eminent citadels of learning, thinking great thoughts all their lives.

-And all these great thinkers who are not, they're not ideologues, they're not socialists or capitalists, it's not about left or right, big government, small government, it's just about hashtag smarter government.
+And all these great thinkers who are not, they're not ideologues, they're not socialists or capitalists, it's not about left or right.

 They can't do it.